2019-08-13 14:41:481 Oct 2018 01:53 AM EST

 It’s a Disappointing Season If: The Badgers have a repeat of 2018 with five regular-season losses, including four in B1G play.

 It’s a Successful Season If: Wisky bounces back and handles business in the B1G West.
 If they do, nine wins is possible.

-Over/Under – 8.5 Wins (O +120/U -140): Even though they’re only underdog in two games (vs. Michigan, at Ohio State) nine wins is the ceiling in my opinion.
+Over/Under – 8.5 Wins (O +120/U -140): Even though they’re only underdog by more than three points in two games (vs. Michigan, at Ohio State) nine wins is the ceiling in my opinion.
 So, they will probably have to max out in order to go over, which is why I’m taking the under on the Badgers for a second-straight season.
 In searching for two more losses, there are seven more opportunities for them to lose.
-Heading into the season, Wisconsin is a three-point favorite or less in three games: vs. Michigan State (-3), vs. Iowa (-2.5), and at Nebraska (-1).
+Heading into the season, Wisconsin is a three-point favorite or less in two games: vs. Michigan State (-3), vs. Iowa (-2.5), and could very be getting points at Nebraska.
 Plus, at South Florida (-13.5), vs. Northwestern (-7), vs. Purdue, and at Minnesota are all potentially losable games.
 The Badgers could be better this season and still not win enough games to go over.